-Selected applicants will be interviewed, usually during the first week of exams.
-Those accepted into the training class will be given permission to enroll in WRIT 399, a two-credit class offered each spring on Wednesdays from 12-1.
+Selected applicants will be interviewed during the first week of exams.
+Those accepted into the trainee cohort will be given permission to enroll in WRIT 399, a two-credit class offered each spring on Mondays and Wednesdays from 12-1.
 The course is an introduction to the history, theory, and practice of writing center work and includes opportunities to observe and practice consulting.
 Trainees who complete the course will become paid peer consultants in Fall 2023.